citp/privacy-policy-historical/c/ca/can/canadahelps.org.md

-> *The following text is extracted and transformed from the canadahelps.org privacy policy that was archived on 2014-02-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140213141803id_/https%3A//www.canadahelps.org/InfoPages/PrivacyHome.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the canadahelps.org privacy policy that was archived on 2015-06-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150628030049id_/https%3A//www.canadahelps.org/en/privacy-policy) for the most accurate reproduction.*

-# CanadaHelps - Privacy Policy
+# Privacy Policy | CanadaHelps - Donate to any charity in Canada

-**Effective Date** : November 12, 2013
+**Effective Date** : August 22, 2014

 ## CANADAHELPS Respects Your Right to Privacy

-Your privacy and security is important to us.
-CANADAHELPS respects your right to privacy and is committed to protecting the personal information that you provide to us.
+Your privacy and security are important to us.
+CANADAHELPS respects your right to privacy and is committed to protecting the personal information you provide to us.
 We use the information collected through our website to facilitate donation collection and processing, to provide tax receipts, to process online account registrations and to communicate relevant news and updates.
 CANADAHELPS does not trade, license, rent or sell your personal information in any manner.

 ## Privacy Statement and Summary